-When Parks Canada’s $2.6 billion infrastructure investment trickled down to a Southeast Brook replacement project in Gros Morne, Algonquin Bridge was ready with a Mabey Compact 200 Modular Panel Bridge system to serve as a temporary detour.
+When Parks Canada’s $2.6 billion infrastructure investment trickled down to a Southeast Brook replacement project in Gros Morne, Algonquin Bridge was ready with an Algonquin Modular Panel Bridge system to serve as a temporary detour.

 Our AIL Group sibling has a nose for being helpful

-As the exclusive Canadian distributor for Mabey Bridges, Algonquin can also rely on the national network of its AIL Group sibling, Atlantic Industries Limited (AIL).
+As a member of the AIL Group of Companies, Algonquin can also rely its AIL Group of siblings such as Atlantic Industries Limited (AIL).
 That came in handy on this project, as the ‘launch nose’ segment was able to be stored at their Deer Lake facility until it was needed again for de-launch.

 Two-lane, triple-double, 45 m span assembled and installed in 10 days